Rules and Guidelines for Chairmen of Scientific Committees of IUTAM Symposia

 - Confirmation of the host institution for the Symposium and a proposal for the precise date of the Symposium should be sent to the IUTAM Secretary-General as soon as possible and with the full support and knowledge of the Scientific Committee.
 The proposals are subject to approval by the Bureau.

-- In accordance with the resolutions adopted by the International Council of Science, (abbreviated ICSU; IUTAM is a member of ICSU), the selection of participants must be made on the basis of scientific merit only and the Chairperson shall take all measures within his/her powers to ensure that there is no discrimination based on sex, nationality, race, religion or political philosophy.
+- In accordance with the resolutions adopted by the International Science Council (abbreviated ISC; IUTAM is a member of ISC), the selection of participants must be made on the basis of scientific merit only and the Chairperson shall take all measures within his/her powers to ensure that there is no discrimination based on sex, nationality, race, religion or political philosophy.

 - Members of the General Assembly of IUTAM have the right to participate in any scientific meeting sponsored by IUTAM.